srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     >
     > You have to stop Insert mode before you can Save or Quit.

-1. Find the provisioning configurations of the file and uncomment the Manual provisioning configuration using a connection string section, if it isn't already uncommented by removing the leading **'# '** (pound symbol and space) characters and enter the connection string as shown below:
+1. Find the provisioning configurations of the file and uncomment the Manual provisioning configuration using a connection string section, if it isn't already uncommented by removing the leading **'# '** (pound symbol and space) characters and replace `<ADD DEVICE CONNECTION STRING HERE>` with the Connection String you copied previously for your IoT Edge Device:

     ```yaml
     # Manual provisioning configuration using a connection string